kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

      └── two.example.com               --> Additional proxy host entries follow the same format ...
 ```

+`foo` above is a stand-in for the username of the logged-in user.

+Currently the user's private key for both SSH and TLS is held in
+`~/.tsh/keys/one.exmample.com/foo`, with the SSH pubkey held in `foo.pub` and
+the TLS cert held in `foo-x509.pem`.
+App, Database, and K8s certs use the same private key and are held under the
+`foo-app`, `foo-db`, and `foo-kube` directories.

+To avoid breaking user OpenSSH config files that rely on the location of the ssh
+keys, they will not be moved.
+The TLS keys and certs are often used automatically by `tsh` e.g. in `tsh proxy
+app`, `tsh db connect`, `tsh kube login`, so it is less likely for users to have
+to make a manual fix if we move the TLS files.

+The TLS private key will now be held in
+`~/.tsh/keys/one.exmample.com/foo-tls-privkey.pem`

+All TLS x509 cert files will be renamed from `<name>-x509.pem` to
+`<name>-x509-cert.pem` so that any software trying to use `<name>-x509.pem`
+along with the outdated private key location will fail to load both files,
+instead of succesfully opening the files but failing with some confusing error
+when the private key does not match the certificate.

 RPCs such as `GenerateUserCerts` will also need to change to support passing
 both of the public keys along.